What is Base64 Encoding?

 Data URLs

-Embed images directly in HTML/CSS
+Embedding images and files in HTML/CSS

 Configuration Files